How to Get to Sintra from Lisbon

 Whether on your own or with an excursion, a visit to Sintra will focus on its historic centre and some nearby scenic spots.
 Here is a brief summary of the places not to be missed.

-• Sintra National Palace: although less famous than the previous one, the Sintra National Palace is also worth a leisurely visit.
+- Sintra National Palace: Although less famous than the previous one, the Sintra National Palace is also worth a leisurely visit.
 Both its interior and exterior have many aspects of interest and it is sure to delight all visitors.
 Before you go, I recommend that you check the opening hours, as they change according to the season.
 The price is around 10 euros.

-• Moorish Castle: also known as the castle of Sintra, this building is located on top of a mountain.
+- Moorish Castle: also known as Sintra Castle, this building is located on top of a mountain.
 To get there you have to find some stone stairs, but the climb is not hard.
 From the top you can enjoy fantastic views of the Atlantic Ocean, weather permitting.
+I recommend that you book your tickets for the Castelo dos Mouros de Sintra in advance.

 Is it really worth going to Sintra from Lisbon?

-As is always the case with questions of this kind, it is almost impossible to give a definitive answer.
+As is always the case with questions of this kind, it is almost impossible to give a definite answer.
 It all depends on the tastes of each traveller and, in the case of Lisbon and Sintra, on the time you have.

 Although the attractions that Lisbon offers its visitors are enough to spend several days without stopping to visit its corners, if you are going to spend 3 days in Lisbon it is interesting to dedicate a day (or at least half a day) to visit some of the most important nearby towns.